rlrangel/FEMOOLab/README.md

 If the models and parameters are read correctly, the simulations are started and their progresses are printed in the MATLAB command window.

-Graphical results are plotted in MATLAB figure windows.
+The desired results options are selected in the [*main.m*][main_file_link] script file, and they are displayed in MATLAB figure windows after the simulation finishes.

 ### Testing